npaila-x64/feedy-uxd/README.md

 The platform outlines two main user flows designed for each type of user: the nutritionist and the patient.

+Both sitemaps share the common entry point 'login' but branch out into their own flows depending of the user type.

 ![sitemap-nutritionist](./assets/3.%20Structure/Sitemap/nutritionist.png)

 ![sitemap-patient](./assets/3.%20Structure/Sitemap/patient.png)